grexi/documentation/Guides/Ruby/Ruby on Rails.md

 $ cctrlapp APP_NAME/default deploy
 ~~~

-You also need to run the migrations on the database, to do so, use the [run command]:
+You also need to run the migrations on the database - to do so, use the [run command]:
 ~~~bash
 $ cctrlapp APP_NAME/default run "rake db:migrate"
 ~~~